darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. Base/2. Components/Brokers/Kafka.md

 _Note: Kafka is not a messaging service although it can provide a constrained queueing solution, it will be wise to go for NATS or RabbitMQ as a specialized solution_

+# Consistency and Availability

+Guarantees hold _as long as you are producing to one partition and consuming from one partition_.

+!
+All guarantees are off if you are reading from the same partition using two consumers or writing to the same partition using two producers.

+Kafka makes the following guarantees about data consistency and availability:
+1. messages sent to a topic partition will be appended to the commit log in the order they are sent
+2. a single consumer instance will see messages in the order they appear in the log,
+3. a message is ‘committed’ when all in sync replicas have applied it to their log
+4. any committed message will not be lost, as long as at least one in sync replica is alive

 # Metrics to monitor

 1. Consumer/Producer Log